 All types of Indian bread represent an aspect of the rich culinary culture of this country.
-Indian foods have inspired neighboring countries and even other nations globally.
-Indian bread can pair with tons of exciting spices.
+Indian foods have inspired neighboring countries and even other nations around the world.
+Their crown jewel in the form of Indian breads can pair with tons of exciting spices.

 When traveling to this country, all these splendid culinary masterpieces will delightfully treat your taste bud.
-I bet you and your family will adore the following Indian foods, from soft to crispy bread.
+I bet you and your family will adore the following Indian breads, from soft to crispy ones.

 It’s time to dig into this list to explore Indian cuisine.
 Remember to prepare some tissues as the food can make your mouth water.